nus-cs2113-AY2021S2/ip/README.md

-# duke.Duke project template

-This is a project template for a greenfield Java project.
-It's named after the Java mascot _Duke_.

-## duke.Duke chatbot inspired by Ali G. West side.
-Any wacky typos are intentional.
+## When Duke meets Staines

-What's this?
-This be some kind of fancy tekmology I can use on me compooter.
+What's this then?
+Me thinks its some kind of fancy tekmology I can use on me compooter.
 Wicked!
 Wait till I show this to me Julie and Rainbow Jeremy.

+Duke chatbot inspired by Ali G. West Side.
 Done as part of individual project component of CS2113.
+All wacky typos are intentional.